jamesbechet/Nibbler/README.md

 #Nibbler - Play snake like when you were kid.

-Nibbler was a school project aiming the creation of shared libraries and load them dynamicaly.
+Nibbler is a school project aiming on the creation of shared libraries and load them dynamicaly.

 It is a group project made with [@nicolasdanino](https://github.com/nicolasdanino?source=cc).

 ## Features